 We characterize the NV ZPL optical linewidths through photoluminescence excitation (PLE) measurements in either a liquid helium bath (CryoVac) or a closed-loop cold-finger (attocube attoDRY800) cryostat.
-We resonantly excite the NVs by sweeping a tunable narrow-linewidth external cavity diode laser (New Focus Velocity TLB-6704) locked to a wavemeter (HighFinesse WS-U) across the ZPL and collect the photons emitted into the PSB with a high-numerical aperture objective (Partec 50x, 0.82 NA, or Olympus LMPLFLN 100x, 0.8 NA).
+We resonantly excite the NVs by sweeping a tunable narrowlinewidth external cavity diode laser (New Focus Velocity TLB-6704) locked to a wavemeter (HighFinesse WS-U) across the ZPL and collect the photons emitted into the PSB with a high-numerical aperture objective (Partec 50×, 0.82 NA, or Olympus LMPLFLN 100×, 0.8 NA).
 We minimize power broadening in the resulting PLE spectra by measuring at the lowest possible resonant laser power that still gives an adequate signal-to-noise ratio.
-Typical resonant laser powers are on the order of 100 nW. which leads to a power broadening of up to three times the homogeneous linewidth yet remains marginal compared to our measured linewidths [33].
-The measurement sequence consists of a 1-2 μs green initialization pulse to reset the chargeand spin state, followed by a resonant pulse (637 nm \pm detuning, 5-10 μs) during which PSB counts are accumulated.
+Typical resonant laser powers are on the order of 100 nW, which leads to a power broadening of up to three times the homogeneous linewidth yet remains marginal compared to our measured linewidths.34 The measurement sequence consists of a 1-2 μ s green initialization pulse to reset the charge- and spin state, followed by a resonant pulse (637 nm \pm detuning, 5-10 μ s) during which PSB counts are accumulated.
 The sequence is repeated at a 100 kHz rate for a duration of 10 ms for each laser detuning.
 An example PLE measurement from the average of 100 scans is shown in Fig. 3(b).
-The residual PLE background arises via leakage of photons generated during the green resetting pulse into the counting window.
-We note that by systematically using an off-resonant green initialization pulse, our experiment yields a measurement of the extrinsically broadened linewidths, i.e., linewidths including spectral jumps caused by the reset pulses.
+The residual PLE background arises via leakage of photons generated during the green repumping pulse into the counting window.
+We note that by systematically using an off-resonant green initialization pulse, our experiment yields a measurement of the extrinsically broadened linewidths, i.e., linewidths including spectral jumps caused by the repump pulses.

-Figure 4 summarizes the measured PLE linewidths in samples A, B, and C. We measure a median (mean) Gaussianfitted full width at half maximum (FWHM) linewidth of 143 MHz (227 MHz), 138 MHz (181 MHz) and 304 MHz (691 MHz) for the three samples, respectively.
-The data are well-described by log-normal distributions [31].
-Figure 4(d) shows the corresponding empirical cumulative distribution functions, indicating the fraction of measured linewidths below or equal to a certain value.
+Figure 4 summarizes the measured PLE linewidths in samples A, B, and C. We measure a median (mean) Gaussian-fitted full width at half maximum (FWHM) linewidth of 143 (227 MHz), 138 (181 MHz), and 304 MHz (691 MHz) for the three samples, respectively.
+The data are well-described by lognormal distributions.32 We argue that the median is a better figure-of-merit than the mean as the linewidth distributions are asymmetric.
+A few broad-linewidth NVs in the tail of the distribution will increase the mean but barely affect the amount of preselection needed in any application requiring narrow-linewidth NVs.
+In this case, the median is more informative, providing the linewidth value for which half of the population is equal or narrower.
+Figure 4(d) shows the corresponding empirical cumulative distribution